Skip to main content

 Protein’s Complex Relationship with Insulin

 Dietary protein plays a dual role in glucose metabolism.
-While a high-protein intake can be beneficial for satiety and maintaining muscle mass, its effect on is complex.
+While a high-protein intake can be beneficial for satiety and maintaining muscle mass, its effect on insulin signaling is complex.
 Certain amino acids, the building blocks of protein, are insulinotropic, meaning they stimulate the pancreas to release insulin.

 This is a normal physiological response.
-However, a chronically high intake of specific amino acids, particularly branched-chain (BCAAs), has been associated in some long-term observational studies with an increased risk of insulin resistance.
+However, a chronically high intake of specific amino acids, particularly branched-chain amino acids (BCAAs), has been associated in some long-term observational studies with an increased risk of insulin resistance.
 The mechanism appears to involve the over-activation of a cellular nutrient sensor called mTOR (mechanistic target of rapamycin), which can create a negative feedback loop that dampens the insulin signaling pathway.

 The source of the protein matters.
 For example, proteins derived from fish, which are also rich in beneficial omega-3 fatty acids, appear to have more desirable effects on insulin sensitivity compared to other sources.
 This suggests that the entire food matrix, not just the protein content alone, is important.